-Additionally, retailer Overstock.com is recalling all 4,300 hoverboards sold on its website, and Pennsylvania-based retailer Boscov’s is recalling about 1,300 Orbit hoverboards.
+Additionally, retailer Overstock.com issued a recall for all hoverboards sold on its website, and Pennsylvania-based retailer Boscov's recalled about 1,300 Orbit hoverboards.

 "Consumers should immediately stop using these recalled products and contact the recalling company to return their hoverboard for a full refund, a free repair or a free replacement depending on the model," CPSC said.

-Hoverboard Injuries May Result from Design Flaws, Not User Error
+Hoverboard Injuries May Result from Manufacturing Defect, Not User Error

 CPSC Chairman Elliot F. Kaye has noted that in addition to the dozens of fires caused by hoverboards, the agency is investigating the cause of fall injuries linked to the devices.